Representation theory of the stabilizer subgroup of the point at infinity in Diff(S^1): Generalized Verma modules

 \section{Generalized Verma modules}

-As we have seen in section \ref{cohomology}, $\mathcal{K}_0$ has the unique (up to isomorphism) central extension which is the restriction of $\mathrm{Vir}$.
+As we have seen in section \ref{cohomology}, $\mathcal{K}_0$ has the unique (up to isomorphism) central extension which is a subalgebra of $\mathrm{Vir}$.
 We denote it by $\mathcal{K}$.
 This section is an attempt to construct a family of unitary representations of $\mathcal{K}$.

 We are going to construct modules $V_{h+ih^\prime, c, \lambda}$ parametrized by three complex numbers $h+ih^\prime, c, \lambda$, where $h, h^\prime \in \mathbb{R}$ and $c, \lambda \in \mathbb{C}$.
 Every module has a ``lowest weight vector'' which satisfies $K_n v = (h+ih^\prime+n\lambda)v$ for $n \ge 1$ and $Cv = cv$.
 If we restrict to the case $\lambda = 0$, this module reduces to the restriction of the Virasoro module to $\mathcal{K}$.